 Indications

-• Hypertension: Ramipril is administered either as a monotherapy or combined with other antihypertensive agents as a dual therapy, particularly with thiazide diuretics, to achieve a target systolic and diastolic blood pressure in patients.
-This approach helps manage hypertension by preventing the morbidities and mortalities associated with elevated blood pressure.
+Hypertension: Ramipril is administered as a monotherapy or combined with other antihypertensive agents, particularly thiazide diuretics, to achieve a target systolic and diastolic blood pressure.
+This approach aids hypertension management by preventing the morbidities and mortalities associated with elevated blood pressure.

-• ST-segment elevation MI (STEMI): According to the guidelines from the American College of Cardiology (ACC) and the American Heart Association (AHA), ramipril is recommended for the management of STEMI in hemodynamically stable patients.[4]
+STEMI: According to the guidelines from the American College of Cardiology (ACC) and the American Heart Association (AHA), ramipril is recommended for hemodynamically stable patients with a history of ST-segment elevation MI (STEMI).[4]

-• Non-ST elevation MI (NSTEMI): According to the AHA/ACC guidelines for NSTEMI, patients with LVEF less than 40% and those with hypertension, diabetes mellitus, or stable CKD are recommended to be prescribed ACE inhibitor, such as ramipril.
-This medication should be continued indefinitely unless there are any contraindications.[6]
+NSTEMI: According to the AHA/ACC guidelines for patients with a non-ST elevation MI (NSTEMI), patients with an LVEF of less than 40% and those with hypertension, diabetes, or stable CKD should be prescribed ACE inhibitors such as ramipril.
+This medication should be continued indefinitely unless there are any contraindications.[5]

 Mechanism of Action